-The Commission is empowered to adopt delegated acts in accordance with Article 261 to supplement this Regulation in order to determine the data required for the fulfilment of the purposes referred to in Article 31(1) to (4).
+- 1. The Commission is empowered to adopt implementing acts in accordance with Article 262(4) to supplement this Regulation in order to shall specify by means of implementing acts determine the data, including its format and code, required for the fulfilment of the purposes referred to in Article 31(1) to (4).
 Those data requirements shall constitute the EU Customs Data Model.
+Those implementing act shall be adopted in accordance with the examination procedure referred to in Article 262(4). - Member States may specifically mark, within the EU Customs Data Model, information of 2. goods which disclosure would harm their essential national security interests.